bitwarden/contributing-docs/docs/architecture/mobile-clients/android/index.md

 # Android

-How to get started with the Android Bitwarden project in Kotlin.
+Architecture documentation for the Android application as well as its unit tests.

 ## Repository